“I don’t like to think of you playing a side part in your story.

 Wow.
 I did not expect to like this book as much as I did.
 There is a very fluffy air about Roomies by Christina Lauren that initially shouts out guilty pleasure read, making you picture the sort of books that are just okay but somehow rather addicting.
 To fully understand my stance on books like this, I must admit that I don’t typically read romance novels on account of the fact that it’s rare that I find myself enjoying them.
 With Roomies, I was pleasantly surprised.

-Roomies tells the tale of a young woman, Holland Bakker, several years after recieving her MFA in Creative Writing sort of stuck in her own self-comfort who develops a crush on a subway musician.
-She later marries the young street-musician, Calvin, in order to provide her Uncle Robert with a much needed opportunity to save his broadway production as it turns out the only way Calvin can perform is if his status in the country is made legal.
+Roomies tells the tale of a young woman, Holland Bakker, several years after receiving her MFA in Creative Writing sort of stuck in her own self-comfort who develops a crush on a subway musician.
+She later marries the young street-musician, Calvin, in order to provide her Uncle Robert with a much needed opportunity to save his Broadway production as it turns out the only way Calvin can perform is if his status in the country is made legal.